NoBrainerORM/nobrainer.io/docs/models.md

 ## Polymorphic Associations

-NoBrainer supports the Ruby On Rails polymorphic associations which stores the remote model name in a `_type` column and the remote model ID in a `_id` column so that you can link any models to the polymorphic association.
+Starting with version 0.43.0, NoBrainer supports the Ruby On Rails polymorphic associations which stores the remote model name in a `_type` column and the remote model ID in a `_id` column so that you can link any models to the polymorphic association.

 {% highlight ruby %}
 class Picture